hebatarekkamal/Python_Assignment.ipynb/README.md

 # Python_Assignment.ipynb
-TASK ONE :of My training with applai about python
+task one of My training with applai about python